 - 1/4 cup butter, room temp (I've also used olive oil successfully)

 - Olive oil for brushing, Maldon salt for sprinkling on top

 - In a medium mixing bowl, whisk together flours, salt and herbs.
 Add the starter, cheese & butter, and mix until combined.
 Work the mixture with your hands until you have a smooth dough.

 - Divide the dough in half, pat into a rectangle, wrap in plastic, and chill for at least a half hour until the dough is firm enough to roll out.

 - When the dough is ready, preheat the oven to 350 degrees.
 Line a baking sheet with parchment.
-Roll out one slab of dough at a time, between two sheets of parchment until it is about 1/16 inch thick.
+Roll out one slab of dough at a time, either on a flour dusted work surface or between two sheets of parchment until it is about 1/16 inch thick.
 Try to roll into a somewhat rectangular shape if you want to create square crackers.
-Use a pizza cutter to slice into approx. 1x1 inch squares.
+Use a pizza cutter or knife to slice into desired sizes.
 Transfer to your baking sheet (leaving a small space between each to allow for expansion).
 Repeat with second dough half.

 - Brush the tops with olive oil, prick each cracker with a fork, and sprinkle with Maldon salt.
 Bake for 20-25 minutes until the crackers are golden brown on the edges.
 Allow to cool entirely before storing in an airtight container.
 Enjoy!